 The research concludes that already-small sea populations are “severely threatened” by invasive predators on nesting islands as well as “accidental bycatch” by commercial fishing vessels.
 Pollution and climate change are also cited as contributory factors.

 Sadly, tropical and sub-tropical birds are not faring much better.
-56% of North America’s 478 tropical species are now on NABCI’s ‘watch list,’ meaning they are “at risk of extinction without significant action.”
+56 percent of North America’s 478 tropical species are now on NABCI’s ‘watch list,’ meaning they are “at risk of extinction without significant action.”
 The resplendent quetzal is now registered as ‘endangered’ by Mexican authorities along with scores of birds that depend on mountain cloud forests.
 Deforestation is the biggest killer in this part of the world with NABCI estimating up to 70% of Mexico’s tropical forest has been lost since the 1970s.

 But it’s not all doom and gloom.
 While coastal, grassland and arid-land birds are in “steep decline”, feathered-friends who depend on wetland areas are holding much better.
-In comparison, only 19% of waterfowl is considered to be of “high concern” with the vast majority listed as being of “moderate concern” by NABCI.
+In comparison, only 19 percent of waterfowl is considered to be of “high concern” with the vast majority listed as being of “moderate concern” by NABCI.
 Ironically, species such as the blue-winged teal could well be benefiting from the $7 million worth of donations towards habit conservation from – yes you’ve guessed it – duck hunters.

 There is more good news for species like the magnolia warbler, which makes its home in one of nine habitat groups listed in the analysis – boreal forestland.
 This type of terrain tops the report’s habitat league table with more North American birds living there than in the other eight.
 In fact up to 5 billion birds flock to boreal forestlands in the breeding season.
-Thankfully, with more than 80% of these ecosystems deemed “functionally intact”, things are looking positive for the avian creatures harboring there.
+Thankfully, with more than 80 percent of these ecosystems deemed “functionally intact”, things are looking positive for the avian creatures harboring there.